alihuss1017/AllNBAPredictionTool/README.md

 ###### POINTS AND ALL-NBA CORRELATION
 ![ptsLR](https://user-images.githubusercontent.com/83521645/132617480-53a3c66c-5cfd-47cd-af45-c80d6aebffad.png)

+There are two independent variables, the percentage of games played and started(%GPnS), and points(PTS).
+There is a strong positive correlation between points and players making on all-NBA team.

 ###### PLAYER EFFICIENCY RATING AND ALL-NBA CORRELATION
 ![perLR](https://user-images.githubusercontent.com/83521645/132617488-ff60ac4d-479f-4712-b9ab-693644c5305a.png)

+There are two independent variables, PER and %GPnS.
+There is a  positive correlation between PER and %GPnS with players making on all-NBA team.

 ###### WIN SHARES AND ALL-NBA CORRELATION
 ![wsLR](https://user-images.githubusercontent.com/83521645/132617498-efa68682-5970-4e79-9466-c9beb8ed6b00.png)

+There are two independent variables, WS and %GPnS.
+There is a strong positive correlation between WS and GPnS with players making on all-NBA team.

 ###### BOX PLUS/MINUS AND ALL-NBA CORRELATION
 ![bpmLR](https://user-images.githubusercontent.com/83521645/132617503-9c91e675-957f-4c58-9f0c-7ec1e369ba5c.png)

+There are two independent variables, BPM and %GPnS.
+There is a positive correlation between BPM and %GPnS with players making on all-NBA team.

 ###### VALUE OVER REPLACEMENT PLAYER AND ALL-NBA CORRELATION
 ![vorpLR](https://user-images.githubusercontent.com/83521645/132617510-c1000cbb-84db-4529-b036-9f76850eaaa4.png)

+There are two independent variables, VORP and %GPnS.
+There is a strong positive correlation between VORP and %GPnS with players making on all-NBA team.

 ###### DATA ACCURACY RESULTS
 ![resultLR](https://user-images.githubusercontent.com/83521645/132617532-33602f3d-f03c-4862-82ce-4455ee0b6e16.png)

 ###### PRECISION AND RECALL RESULTS
 ![pnrLR](https://user-images.githubusercontent.com/83521645/132617538-02444d02-77dd-4892-82f3-5d4870b6930d.png)